M0LTE/arduino-relay-control/README.md

 # arduino-relay-control
 Control relays using simple serial commands.
+Supports up to 10 relays.

 ## How to use
 - Connect relays to digital output pins on whatever Arduino via appropriate isolation circuitry, starting at some pin (default 5), sequentially